UPDATED MARCH 12 2023

 At a city-sponsored meeting on litter abatement, attendees were asked to come up with a headline about litter they one day wished to see.
 Community activist Justin Rudd's headline read: "Monthly Beach Cleanup Canceled -- No trash."
 "That's my dream," he said.

-organized a monthly cleanup of the beach around Granada Avenue.
+For almost 25 years, Rudd has organized a monthly cleanup of the beach around Granada Avenue.
 The result has been thousands of bags of debris removed from the area and thousands of people mobilizing to help.

 RUDD'S EFFORTS HAVE NOT GONE UNNOTICED.